vboyev-MSFT/defender-docs/unified-secops-platform/overview-defender-portal.md

 **Feature** | **Details**
 --- | ---
-[**Devices**](/defender-xdr/entity-page-device) |On the Device Inventory page, get an overview of discovered devices in each tenant you have access to.
+**Devices** |On the Device Inventory page, get an overview of discovered devices in each tenant you have access to.
 Review devices by type, understand which devices are high risk or critical.<br/><br/> You can group devices logically by adding tags for context, exclude devices you don't want to assess, or start an automated investigation for devices.
-[**Identities**](/defender-xdr/investigate-users) | Get a summary of user and account inventory.
+**Identities** | Get a summary of user and account inventory.

+For more information, see [Device entity page](/defender-xdr/entity-page-device) and [User entity page](/defender-xdr/investigate-users).

 ## Microsoft Sentinel